Psyvariar: Psyvariar: Complete Edition

 Two special editions were also available in Japan.
 The Special Sound Box included an audio CD of the game's soundtrack, and the Special Capture Box included a gameplay DVD of both games being fully completed by expert players.
 The PlayStation 2 versions of the individual games were later released separately as budget range titles.

-The European version retained all the features of the Japanese release and includes a 60Hz mode.
+The European version retained all the features of the Japanese release and includes a 60 Hz mode.

 Reception

 On release, Famitsu magazine scored the game a 30 out of 40.

 Soundtracks

 PSYVARIAR "THE MIX" is a remixed soundtrack published by Egg Music Records.

+Psyvariar Delta

+Psyvariar Delta is a compilation that contains both Psyvariar: Medium Unit and Psyvariar Revision as well as new remixed Delta stages and soundtrack.
+All ships can be used in each game play mode.
+Blanche, a mech robot from the Jaleco game, Cybattler, is selectable as DLC.

+Psyvariar Delta AC

+AC is an enhanced arcade version released on exA-Arcadia in December 2020.
+All of the boss patterns have been redesigned by super player, Chantake.
+Blanche from Cybattler has been rebalanced for arcade scoring.
+Input latency has been reduced to one frame using exA-Arcadia technology.